Lorenzo Alvary, Plaintiff-appellant, v. United

 of its own.
 Even were the court to accept the government's position that

 on which to reach a specific lesser figure.
 If the government fails to

 offer its estimate of value in a situation in which it is able to do so

-and no other substantial evidence on which to base a lower valuation
+and no other substantial evidence on which to base a lower valuation exists,

 The taxpayer in his brief offers to accept the lowest

-expense and vexation of another battle of experts.
-See Galt v.
-Commissioner,
+the expense and vexation of another battle of experts.
+See Galt

+the judgment.
 See Kweskin v.
 Finkelstein, supra; Galt v.
 Commissioner,

 supra.
 Having rejected as clearly incredible in light of all the testimony

 the few suggestions that property in Hungary had no market value in

 1947-48, we accept the lowest valuation testified to at the trial.

-Mr. Miskolczy, the government's witness, gave the lowest valuation of the Downtown
+Mr. Miskolczy, the government's witness, gave the lowest valuation of

-one-half interest amounts to $53,250.
+taxpayer's one-half interest amounts to $53,250.
 The lowest valuation

 A necessary prerequisite to carrying this loss back